 For large and non-standard development requests, it is still good practice to initiate a project as it promotes good governance and stakeholder practices.

 Large enterprises often utilise a mix of dedicated and shared development capacity.
-Dedicated teams can be used either for core business platforms due to continual high development volumes or, for new digital development to ensure fast development cycles.
+Dedicated teams can be used either for core business platforms due to continual high development volumes or, for new product and service development to ensure fast development cycles.
 Shared development teams are useful when there is a need for scalability or flexibility arising from variable demand.

 What are the core components of the development discipline?